 From the admin center, you can also add users to an app, or delegate management of a license to someone else.

 The Office and SharePoint App Stores are optional services operated by Microsoft Corporation or its affiliate from any of Microsoft's worldwide facilities.
 The apps available in the Store are provided by various app publishers, and are subject to the app publisher's terms and conditions and privacy statement.
 Your use of any of these apps may result in your data being transferred to, stored, or processed in any country where the app publisher, its affiliates or service providers maintain facilities.
 Availability of specific apps and payment methods depends on your region and service.
 You can review the app publisher's terms and conditions and privacy statements before downloading and using such apps.

-Select the app launcher icon in the upper-left and choose Admin to open the Microsoft 365 admin center.
-(If you don't see the Admin tile, you don't have Office 365 administrator permissions in your organization.)
+Sign in to https://admin.microsoft.com as a global or SharePoint admin to open the Microsoft 365 admin center.
+(If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

-Select Apps on the left, and then select Manage Licenses.
+In the left pane, select apps, and then select Manage Licenses.

 In the list of apps, select the app you want to update or view.

 On the Manage App License page, you can review the details about the app license, such as the number of licenses available for users or the license type.
 You can also take a number of actions.